Smart Dimmer Controlled by Mobile App

 * system.
 It configures timers, GPIO pins, interrupt service routines,

-* and tasks to controlthe brightness of a lighting system based on
+* and tasks to control the brightness of a lighting system based on

 * zero-crossing detection.
 The system adjusts the brightness of the lights